dylanz666/API-Automation-Test-Js/README.md

 * __If the http methods cannot satisfy the developer, you can add a new one in__: httpMethod/*/ and Http.js.

-# How to create a case which need to get without login BO
+# How to create a case which need to get without login
 ```bash
     it("[Negative] Get XXX api without login BO should pass", async function () {
         let response = await http.getWithoutLoginBO(path.XXX);